John J. Smith: Personal life and legacy

 Smith met his wife Georgianna, a multiracial woman from Nova Scotia, in the 1840s.
 The couple's first home was on Wilson's Lane in Boston.
 They raised six children.
 Their daughter Elizabeth graduated from the Boston Normal School and began teaching at the Phillips School in the early 1870s; she was likely the first black teacher in an integrated Boston public school.

 In 1844, Smith co-founded the Bay State lodge of the Grand United Order of Odd Fellows.
 He was also a Prince Hall Mason.
-At the time of his death, he was reportedly the oldest Odd Fellow in the world, and the oldest past grand master of the "colored Masons."
+At the time of his death, he was reportedly the oldest Odd Fellow in the world, and the oldest Past Grand Master in Prince Hall Freemasonry.
 He was also a trustee of the A M. E. Zion Church.

 Smith reportedly spent time in California during the Gold Rush of 1849.
 In 1878, he moved to 86 Pinckney Street, where he lived until 1893.
 From there, he moved to Jamaica Plain, and around 1900 moved in with his two daughters at 45 Wellesley Park in Dorchester.

 He died at his home in Dorchester on November 4, 1906, aged 86.
 His funeral was held in the A. M. E. Zion Church on Columbus Avenue, with Masonic services.
 He was buried in the Forest Hills Cemetery.

 The John J. Smith House at 86 Pinckney Street is a Boston African American National Historic Site and is on the Black Heritage Trail.